GIGAMAN0/Anime-Manga-Recommender/README.md

 - Testing: Write unit tests to ensure the script functions correctly and handles different scenarios.
 - Documentation: Provide inline comments in the code to explain the purpose of each function and section.
 Additionally, consider writing a more detailed documentation file (e.g., using Sphinx) to explain the project structure, usage, and any additional features.

+## Contributing

+Contributions are welcome!
+For major changes, please open an issue first to discuss what you would like to change.
+Please make sure to update tests as appropriate.

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details.

+## Contact

+If you have any questions or feedback, feel free to contact me at [email](mailto:example@example.com).

 ## Acknowledgments

-- This script uses the Kitsu API to fetch anime details. (https://kitsu.io/api/edge/anime)
+- This script uses the Kitsu API to fetch anime details.
-- The script is inspired by the Anime Details Fetcher project on GitHub. (https://github.com/example/anime-details-fetcher)
+- Thanks to the CS50P course for the project inspiration.